 Alcoholism and alcohol addiction is the same as addiction to any drug; the need for alcohol or the drug takes precedence over everything else.

-Here’s a good video from an Australian alcohol awareness campaign that shows the effects alcohol has on your body and brain”
+Here’s a good video from an Australian alcohol awareness campaign.
+It shows the effects alcohol has on your body and brain.

 How To Stay Sober